kailaix/AdFem.jl/docs/src/docker_install_guide.md

   [d330b81b] PyPlot v2.9.0
 ```

-How to run this docker image in VSCode-insider:
+### How to run this docker image in VSCode-insider:
 1. Follow [this article from Microsoft](https://devblogs.microsoft.com/python/introducing-the-jupyter-extension-for-vs-code/) and installed VSCode-insider with VSCode Docker extension + VSCode Jupyter extension + IJulia Jupyter kernel.
 2. Then start target docker image, and attach to it in VSCode-insider.
-3. Open a Jupyternotebook and connect to your Julia kernel(remember to use ``"Notebook: Select Notebook Kernel"`` command to select IJulia kernel), then you will be able to smoothly run and visualize Julia codes in Jupyter notebook in VSCode-insider.
+3. Open a Jupyter notebook and connect to your Julia kernel(remember to use ``"Notebook: Select Notebook Kernel"`` command to select IJulia kernel), then you will be able to smoothly run and visualize Julia codes in Jupyter notebook in VSCode-insider.

-If you want to build your own docker image with AdFem, here is the detailed procedure: (provided by @Ricahrd-Li)
+### Detailed procedure to build your own docker image with AdFem: (provided by @Ricahrd-Li)
 1. First, get [Docker Official Images of Julia](https://hub.docker.com/_/julia) with ``docker pull julia``
 2. Then start the container and get into Julia REPL with ``docker run -it julia_adfem``
 3. Then run ``] add AdFem``, which will install dependency packages like ``ADCME`` and compile them.
 In practice of @Ricahrd-Li, though the version of Julia running here is 1.5.3, the **long-waiting** problem when "Looking for TensorFlow Dynamic Libraries" (mentioned in issue [#13](https://github.com/kailaix/AdFem.jl/issues/13), [kailaix/ADCME.jl#64](https://github.com/kailaix/ADCME.jl/issues/64)) disappears.